antonyraj/SpringSecurityPreAuthorize/README.md

 SpringSecurityPreAuthorize
 ==========================

-Thanks a lot Mr.Sinossi, this is created based on this blog http://sinossisoftware.blogspot.com/2011/07/testing-methods-secured-with-spring.html
+Thanks  Mr.Sinossi, this is created based on this blog http://sinossisoftware.blogspot.com/2011/07/testing-methods-secured-with-spring.html

 With TestNG test classes to Test @PreAuthorize (Spring Security)